Keyless Cars and the Risk of Carbon Monoxide Poisoning

 A keyless ignition system allows the driver to start a vehicle by pressing a button in the vehicle; the electronic key fob is in their purse or pocket.
 The technology first came to America in the early 2000s.

-A class action lawsuit in 2015 claimed there had been 13 deaths related to carbon monoxide and keyless ignition vehicles.
+A class action lawsuit brought by injury lawyers in 2015 claimed there had been 13 deaths related to carbon monoxide and keyless ignition vehicles.
 A judge threw out the suit in 2016.
+But a New York Times report published in 2018 suggests the problem could be more pervasive than initially believed.

 A possible solution suggested by the Society of Automotive Engineers is to require car makers to feature warning signals, such as a series of beeps, to warn drivers that their vehicle is still running.
 Given the rise in cases handled by a distracted driving accident lawyer, the NHTSA backed a new regulation that supported this concept.

 The auto industry came out against the rule, and the NHTSA has not yet followed up with anything.
-The agency also started a probe into seven car manufacturers several years ago that attempted to find data on the safety features that have been installed on keyless ignition products.
-But this inquiry was wound down very quickly.
+The agency also started a probe into seven car manufacturers several years ago that attempted to find data on the safety features that have been installed on keyless ignition products, but this inquiry was wound down very quickly.

 Some auto manufacturers are volunteering to have these types of safety features on their keyless entry systems, but others are not.
 Lexus vehicles have been involved in nearly 50% of the carbon monoxide deaths to date in the United States.